SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: None
 - Response message: None

 The server MUST support the HTTP HEAD method for the Check endpoint, both client and server MUST NOT put any content into the HTTP message body.
-The response MUST contain the REPP-check-avail and MAY contain the REPP-check-reason header.
-The value of the REPP-check-avail header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.
+The response MUST contain the REPP-Check-Avail and MAY contain the REPP-Check-Reason header.
+The value of the REPP-Check-Avail header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.

 The REPP Check endpoint is limited to checking only a single resource {id} per request.
 This may seem a limitation compared to the Check command defined in the [@!RFC5730] where multiple object-ids may be added to a  Check message.
 The RESTful Check request can be load balanced more efficiently when only a single resource {id} needs to be checked.